yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-localai.md

 ## Start the application

-This command-line application takes an input in natural language and returns a response from YugabyteDB.
+This command-line application uses a locally-running LLM to produce text-embeddings for a user prompt.
+It takes an input in natural language and returns a response from YugabyteDB.
 By converting text to embeddings, a similarity search is executed using `pgvector`.

 1. Start the server.